Skip to Content

 How to reset mysql or Mariadb root password ?

-You need to Stop the MySQL/MariaDB service and Start the service with the "--skip-grant-tables" option.
+To reset the MySQL or MariaDB password, you need to Stop the MySQL/MariaDB service and Start the service with the "--skip-grant-tables" option.
 Later Connect to the MySQL/MariaDB server and update the password for the user.

-1. First you need to stop MySQL or MariaDB server.
+Step 1.
+First you need to stop MySQL or MariaDB server.

 root@localhost:# service mariadb stop